cakenggt/tab-sockets/README.md

 #### .on(type, fn)

 Registers a listener for a type of event.
-The callback function will be executed when an event is emitted of this type, giving the data of the event as the only argument to the callback.
+The callback function will be executed when an event is emitted of this type, giving the data of the event as the first argument to the callback and the id of the emitting socket as the second.

 #### .to(room)/.in(room)